Skip to main content

 SynLaia Discovery and Validation Platform

-SynLaia is developing patient-centric target discovery and validation platform, designed to optimise and validate therapeutic opportunities by by incorporating tissue-scale disease insights, mechanobiology and patient variability using personalised in silico tissues.
-We combine physics, biology and spatial awareness, to discover and validate new compound efficacy across scale and across patient population.
+SynLaia is developing patient-centric target discovery and validation platform, designed to optimise and validate therapeutic opportunities by incorporating tissue-scale disease insights, mechanobiology and patient variability using personalised in silico tissues.

 Get in touch with our team!